LIPO714/Solid-GN/README.md

-# S-SGN: A Symmetric Graph Network for Solid Dynamic
+# Learning Solid Dynamics with Graph Neural Network

-This is a code description of the S-SGN model.
+This is a code description of the Solid-GN model.

 ![](./img/framework.png "S-SGN's framework")